malerba118/r3f-video-recorder/README.md

 `realtime` rendering mode will capture frames from the canvas in real time.
 This means if you want a two minute video, you'll have to sit there recording for two minutes.
 This is a good option when you want to capture a user interacting with a scene.

 While it's generally easier to set up, it's also inherently less robust than `frame-accurate` rendering since it's subject to lost frames.
-Contextual factors such as user machine specs, battery level, concurrent cpu/memory usage, navigation away from tab during recording, can all lead to lost frames and affect the integrity of the rendered video.
+Contextual factors such as user machine specs, battery level, concurrent cpu/memory consumption, navigation away from tab during recording, can all lead to lost frames and affect the integrity of the rendered video.

 ```tsx
 import { QUALITY_HIGH } from "mediabunny";